geocrystal/ring_area/README.md

 ```
 Accepts an `Array(Array(Number))` of Ring Coordinates as `[[longitude1, latitude1], [longitude2, latitude2], ...]`.

-Returns the approximate signed geodesic area of the polygon in square meters.
+Returns a `RingArea::Area` object which can provide output in kilometers, meters, miles, feet, etc.

 ## Contributing